Hong Kong resident: Permanent residents

 Hong Kong permanent residents have the right of abode in Hong Kong and the right to vote in elections for the Legislative Council and the District Council.
-It is also the de facto citizenship status in Hong Kong because most of citizen rights are associated with the right of abode.
+It is also the de facto citizenship status in Hong Kong because most citizen rights are associated with the right of abode.
 However, Hong Kong permanent residents are not entitled to a Hong Kong passport or stand for office in some Legislative Council constituencies, unless they are also naturalised Chinese citizens.

 Under the Hong Kong Basic Law, permanent residents are: